BytingBitz/pyscrapify/readme.md

 To create a new scraper, following these steps:

-1. Create a new Python file in the `scrapers` directory, populate the file with a base template.
-You may want to create a test JSON configuration (where the new scraper python filename is the scraper name).
-You may also want to enable SELENIUM_HEADER in the settings.yml to assist in further development (see Settings usage section).
+1. **Create New Scraper**: Go to the `scrapers` directory and create a new Python file, populate the file with a base template.
+You may also want to create a test JSON configuration (where the new scraper python filename is the scraper name).
+It is also recommended to enable `SELENIUM_HEADER` in the `settings.yml` to assist in further development - more details in Settings section.

     Example template: